wayfair/vsm-ios/Sources/LegacyVSM/Documentation.docc/ComprehensiveGuide/ViewDefinition-UIKit.md

 }
 ```

-To turn any UIView or UIViewController into a "VSM View", define a property that holds our current state and decorate it with the `@RenderedViewState` property wrapper. `@RenderViewState` is designed for UIKit and will not work in SwiftUI.
+To turn any UIView or UIViewController into a "VSM View", define a property that holds our current state and decorate it with the `@LegacyRenderedViewState` property wrapper. `@RenderViewState` is designed for UIKit and will not work in SwiftUI.
 (See <doc:ViewDefinition-SwiftUI> for more information.)

-**The `@RenderedViewState` property wrapper updates the view every time the state changes**. `@RenderedViewState` requires a `render` _function type_ parameter to call when the state changes.
+**The `@LegacyRenderedViewState` property wrapper updates the view every time the state changes**. `@LegacyRenderedViewState` requires a `render` _function type_ parameter to call when the state changes.
 You must define this function in your UIView or UIViewController.

 To kick off this automatic rendering, you must choose an appropriate UIView or UIViewController lifecycle event (`viewDidLoad`, `viewWillAppear`, etc.) and apply one of these two approaches: